AU-Biocommons/genome-annotation/ansible/playbooks/README.md

     ```
     ansible-playbook playbook-apollo.yml --limit ubuntutestvms
     ```
-    Because this is the `ansible-prod` folder it's not recommended to run without the `--limit` option, therefore in order to apply changes to the target servers it would be something like below command:
+    Because this is the `ansible/playbooks` folder it's not recommended to run without the `--limit` option, therefore in order to apply changes to the target servers it would be something like below command:
     ```
     ansible-playbook playbook-apollo.yml --limit ubuntuprodvms
     ```
-    Note that in some cases one may not want to target all prod VMs, if that's the case then first create a new group in the [ansible-prod/hosts](hosts) file and use it to target a selection of servers or only one server
+    Note that in some cases one may not want to target all prod VMs, if that's the case then first create a new group in the [ansible/playbooks/hosts](hosts) file and use it to target a selection of servers or only one server

-4. Check andible.cfg file and make sure config is as required  in this folder [ansible-prod/ansible.cfg](ansible.cfg)
+4. Check andible.cfg file and make sure config is as required  in this folder [ansible/playbooks/ansible.cfg](ansible.cfg)

-5. Make sure your local genome-annotation repo is up to date and has the latest version of all ansible roles and playbooks in `ansible-prod` folder
+5. Make sure your local genome-annotation repo is up to date and has the latest version of all ansible roles and playbooks in `ansible/playbooks` folder

 6. Read comments in each one of the playbooks to see if any of these requires parameters to be passed in the command line in example playbook-postgres-set-password.yml requires to pass in password value in the command line:
     ```